Pairman/Xdclassroom/README.md

 # [Xdclassroom](https://xdclassroom.git.pnxlr.eu.org/index.html)
+Collection of easy-to-watch classroom livestreams.

+1. This work is for study use only.
-Permanant classroom live URLs.
-For study use only, comes with absolutely no warranty or responsibility.
+2. This work comes with absolutely no warranty.